ExXzile/QuickTimeIt/README.md

 ## _Function(s) execution timer @decorator with args_

-*functions wrapper for a quick Python Built-in 'Timeit' modile reports* *without interrupting or breaking course of a code run.*
+*functions wrapper for a quick Python Built-in 'Timeit' module reports* *without interrupting or breaking course of a code run.*

 #### installation: